WHAT’S IN THIS REVIEW?

 This is just a snapshot, as Hotspot Shield can be used to access lots of additional platforms in a host of different countries.

 As a Premium service, Hotspot Shield can’t be faulted in this regard.
-Your ISP won’t have any idea about what websites you’re connecting to, and they can access the majority of the big hitters on the market.
+Your internet service provider won’t have any idea about what websites you’re connecting to, and they can access the majority of the big hitters on the market.
 However, there’s no guarantee that it’ll work 100% of the time, as streaming services will often ban VPN IPs in bulk.